-^{}These weekends/ are special weekends.
+These weekends are special weekends.
 Although students are expected to stay on campus, visitors are welcome.
-Closed Weekend/Days
+Closed Weekend/Days (Students are expected to stay on campus - NO VISITORS)

 INTRODUCTION

 The Lord of the church has given his body a variety of gifts and roles "for the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ" (Eph.
 4:12).
 This verse contains a three-fold directive for every born again follower of Christ.
 As saints, we are called to move toward and into the ongoing work of sanctification and perfection in our own lives.
 As Christ works in us, we become His hands and feet continuing the ministry of redemption which He initiated before mankind ever needed redemption.
 Finally, since we are designed to function as a body and not an isolated ear or foot, we must band together as a body to build up and encourage our fellow pilgrims as we journey together.